Overview

-Edward Devotion (1688-1744) was an enslaver who had a school named for him from 1892 to 2018.
+Edward Devotion (1688-1744) was an enslaver who had a school named for him in 1892.
 In 2018, Town Meeting voted overwhelmingly to remove his name from the school.
 At the end of a year-long selection process, Town Meeting voted to rename the school after Florida Ruffin Ridley, an African American civil rights leader who had lived in Brookline with her family.

 Devotion's Will